-Building on the success of the Open Data for Development Camps in 2011 (Amsterdam) and 2012 (Nairobi & Amsterdam), we will now bring together a broader movement around open data, open knowledge, open organizations, open government and social enterprises to jointly shape the future of development cooperation.
+Building on the success of the Open Data for Development Camps in 2011 (Amsterdam) and 2012 (Nairobi & Amsterdam), and Open Development Camp 2013 (Amsterdam), we will again bring together a broader movement around open, justice, and digital rights, for a reality check on Open Development!

 ODC14 will again be an active, participatory event.
 Two days packed with: